 As from 20 March 2020 technical operatorship of the South Caucasus Pipeline (SCP) has been transferred from BP Exploration (Shah Deniz) Limited to SOCAR Midstream Operations Limited, a fully-owned subsidiary of SOCAR.

-During the three quarters of 2021, the daily average throughput of SCP was 46.8 million cubic metres of gas per day.
+During 2021, the daily average export throughput of the SCP was 48.5 million cubic metres of gas per day.